USEPA/USEEIO_API/doc/data_format.md

 1        Name          A user friendly name of the model.
 2        Location      The location code of the model.
 3        Description   A description of the model
+4        Sector_Schema The reference schema used for the sector codes, e.g. 'BEA_2012_Summary' which correspondes to a schema in the sectorcrosswalk.csv.
+Uses model name if
 ```

+### sectorcrosswalk.csv
+A correspondence file between various reference schemas for sector codes, applicable to all models and found at the Each columns has a title of the schema name plus code, e.g., 'BEA_2012_Summary' and values are all available codes in that schema.
+Currently various [BEA IO](https://www.bea.gov/data/industries/input-output-accounts-data) and [NAICS](https://www.census.gov/cgi-bin/sssd/naics/naicsrch) schemas are represented.

+## Meta-Data Specific to Models

 ### indicators.csv
-The file `indicators.csv` contains the meta-data of the indicators in the tools.
+The file `indicators.csv` contains the meta-data of the indicators in the model.
 It should have the following columns:

 ```